tier4/AutowareArchitectureProposal.iv/localization/pose_estimator/ndt_scan_matcher/ndt_scan_matcher/README.md

 ndt_scan_matcher is a package for position estimation using the NDT scan matching method.

-There are two main functions of this package :
+There are two main functions of this package:

 - estimate position by scan matching
 - estimate initial position via ros service using Monte Carlo method